Apoorv404/Hybrid-CNN-QNN-Image-Classifier/README.md

-# Hybrid-CNN-QNN-Image-Classifier
+# Hybrid CNN–QNN for Indian Bay Leaf Classification (PyTorch + PennyLane)
 This repository is part of my final year capstone project which is bay leaf classification using quantum computing where I introduced hybrid CNN-QNN model for higher accuracy.

-# Hybrid CNN–QNN for Indian Bay Leaf Classification (PyTorch + PennyLane)

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).